moetunes/bipolarbar/Readme.md

-##splitter_bar
+##bipolarbar
 ###Aimed at, but not limited to, monsterwm users.

 The bar can show two sets of information with different timings. e.g.

-Pipe monsterwm into splitter_bar to have it's output shown on the left.
+Pipe monsterwm into bipolarbar to have it's output shown on the left.

-Set the root windows' name with conky or a script and it will be shown on th rest of the bar.
+Set the root windows' name with conky or a script and it will be shown on the rest of the bar.

 e.g. conky | while read -r; do xsetroot -name "$REPLY"; done &